fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 - Taking $u_1, \sigma_1$, and $v_1$ gives the highest variance / most information
 - $\Sigma$ weighs the importance of the columns of $U$ and $V^T$.
 Only $\min(m,n)$ singular values are nonzero; the rest of the diagonal entries are zeros.
 The "economy SVD" truncates $U$ and $V$ keeping only the columns that correspond to non-zero singular values.
 - Given the values of $\Sigma$, keeping the first $r$ singular values/vectors yields the best rank-$r$ approximation of $A$.[^svdmatrixapprox] [^eckardyoung] broken down as: $\tilde{U} \tilde{\Sigma} \tilde{V^T}$

+### Adjoint

+Adjoint transformation $f*$:
+$$\langle f(x), y \rangle = \langle x, f*(y) \rangle$$
+if A is in standard ONB then $f*=A^T$:
+$$\langle Ax, y \rangle = \langle x, A^T y \rangle$$

+Adjoints let you swap the order of applying a linear transformation and applying a functional/inner product — while keeping the scalar result unchanged.

+So you can think of adjoints as a bookkeeping device that lets you rearrange the order:

+Either apply A to the vector and then pair with w or apply A∗ to the functional/test vector w and then pair with v.
+Both paths give the same result.

+Optimization/Backprop: lets you “move” derivatives around (gradients transform with A\* instead of A).

 ## References